 If you’re scratching your head in confusion at that statement, it’s probably not a matter that’s going to affect you.
 The fact is, you can host more than one site from a single server location, and there are certain circumstances where that may offer advantages.
 With managed WP hosting, that option is off the table.

-A notable exception is Hosting Ireland, which does allow multiple sites to be hosted from a single account, making it ideal for web developers and resellers looking for an inexpensive way to provide fully developed WordPress sites to their customers.
+A notable exception is and, which does allow multiple sites to be hosted from a single account, making it ideal for web developers and resellers looking for an inexpensive way to provide fully developed WordPress sites to their customers.